VirtualGL/virtualgl/BUILDING.md

   * The OpenGL and GLX headers must be reasonably modern (generally Mesa 9 or later, or the equivalent.)

+- Some requisite development libraries are located in the CRB (Code Ready Builder) repository on Red Hat Enterprise Linux 8 and in the PowerTools repository on CentOS 8, which is not enabled by default.

 ### Windows